zdrgeo/bulk-data-collector/readme.md

 ## Overview

-In telecom industry, CWMP (or TR-069) is a widely adopted protocol - one of the best options for the ISPs to manage sometimes millions of devices remotely.
-There are two main players in this protocol - the CPE (Customer Premises Equipment) devices and the ACS (Auto-Configuration Server) server that controls them.
-Being SOAP-based the protocol does a very good job at controlling the devices remotely, but presents challenges when it comes to collecting large amounts of telemetry data from the devices.
-To address this, an extension to the protocol exists that allows you to use a separate endpoint where the devices periodically submit bulk data reports containing the values of the device parameters in CSV or JSON format.
-In addition to the more efficient format, this completely decouples the telemetry data plane from the data plane used by the ACS to control the CPEs. **This means you have more options where to send the telemetry.** Instead of sending it to the ACS (or to a built-in component of the ACS solution resposible for this) you can choose to send it to a dedicated analytics or telemetry platform.
-These platforms are often more scalable and have more advanced capabilities than the ACS solution can offer.
-This repo explores a few such options.
+In the telecom industry, CWMP (also known as TR-069) is a widely adopted protocol — one of the best options for ISPs to remotely manage millions of devices.
+The protocol defines two main roles: the CPE (Customer Premises Equipment) devices and the ACS (Auto-Configuration Server), which controls them.

+Being SOAP-based, CWMP is well-suited for remote device management, but presents challenges when collecting large volumes of telemetry data from the devices.
+To address this, an extension to the protocol allows devices to periodically submit bulk data reports in CSV or JSON format to a separate endpoint.

+This option not only provides a more efficient data format, but also decouples the telemetry data plane from the control plane used by the ACS.
+In other words, you are not limited to sending telemetry to the ACS itself (or to the component of the ACS solution resposible for this).
+Instead, you can send telemetry data to a dedicated analytics or telemetry platform — solutions that are often more scalable and capable than those provided by traditional ACS solutions.

+This repository explores several practical options for implementing this approach.

 - [Azure Event Hubs](#azure-event-hubs)
 - [Open Telemetry](#open-telemetry)